soyesiku/Real-Estate-Pricing-Predictor/README.md

 Final Project
 DSCI-591

-The purpose of this project is to create a model that is able to predict what house pricing will be in the future for two US cities.
+The purpose of this project is to create a model that can predict what house pricing will be in the future for two US cities.

 Potential Use and Stakeholders